 Settle down, hun, I hear you!
 Let me break it down for you:

 Various kinds of stat and stone placements are called "Builds".
-Each build is good for something, and not so good for another.
+Each build is good for one thing, and not so good for another.
 It is important that you determine what you want to do in the coli before you choose a stat placement and stones for your dragons.
 It is ALSO important that you choose the right element for that venue.

 Venues

 Venues all have different concentrations of enemy elements.
 They have different enemies (often called "mobs") that will attack you in various ways.
 Mainly, the element your dragon should be when it is helping other dragons get stronger ("leveling", whether it be for exalt or something else) should be based on the magical enemies.
 These enemies use a move called "Meditate", which is also present on Mage builds.
 Why base your dragon's element on mage attackers and not physical attackers?
 Because mage attackers will, more often than not, hit your dragons with elemental attacks, while physical hitters rarely do.
 So, you want to choose a dragon that is neutral or resistant to the magical attacker's element.
-This mainly applies if you are getting something like a Mire Flyer or a Ghostbuster or other 1 trainer leveler.
+This mainly applies if you are getting something like a Mire Flyer or a Ghostbuster or some other 1 trainer leveler.

 What is an Eliminate stone and why is it expensive?